 Europeans often face barriers when using online tools and services.
 In a functional digital single market there will be fewer barriers and more opportunities: it will enable people and businesses to trade and to innovate freely.
 They can do so legally, safely, securely and affordably, which in turn will make their lives easier.

-But at present, markets are largely domestic in terms of online services.
-Only 7% of EU small- and medium-sized businesses sell cross-border.
-This needs to change – putting the single market online.
+Often enough, offline barriers to the single market are spreading to the online digital world.
+For example, online marketplaces are still mainly domestic in terms of online services.
+Only 7% of small and medium-sized businesses in the EU sell cross-border.
+This can change by putting the single market online.

-The Juncker Commission's aim is to create a Digital Single Market, where the free movement of goods, persons, services and capital is ensured — and where citizens and businesses can seamlessly and fairly access online goods and services: whatever their nationality, and wherever they live.
+The aim of the Juncker Commission is to create a digital single market where the free movement of goods, persons, services, capital and data is guaranteed — and where citizens and businesses can seamlessly and fairly access online goods and services, whatever their nationality, and wherever they live.

-The Digital Single Market could contribute €415 billion to the European economy, boosting jobs, growth, competition, investment and innovation.
-It can expand markets and foster better services at better prices, offer more choice and create new sources of employment.
-It can create opportunities for new start-ups and allow existing companies to grow and profit within a market of over 500 million people.
+The digital single market could contribute €415 billion to the European economy, boosting jobs, growth, competition, investment and innovation.
+It can expand markets, offering better and more cost-effective services, transform public services and create new jobs.
+It can create opportunities for new start-ups and allow companies to grow and innovate in a market of over 500 million people.